thegrumpys/odop/docs/procedures/initialState_startup_loadSQL.md

 1. Make the desired changes to initialState.js
 2. Make corresponding entries in migrate.js
-3. Click the "Use initialState" button (available in development environment only) when launching the program;
+3. Click the "Use initialState" button (available in development environment only) when launching the program (promptForDesign modal);
 **File : Save As** on top of the "Startup" entry in the database
 4. Dump SQL to a load.sql file in order to provide for creating Startup from scratch in the case of starting with an empty DB
  \- MySQL Workbench should be able to export the table